MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 {{ world.ask_to_press_key() }}

 **James Carrington:** Some of you are here because of your brilliance, your charm, your passion.
-SOme of you are here because I owe you a lot of money.
+Some of you are here because I owe you a lot of money.

 James chuckles and raises a toast.
 Then, James' eyes land on you.
 He stares directly into your soul.
 You are both inspired and terrified.